Lucgudev/EzyBike/SPECS.md

 This page consist of form Email, Password and Re-Type Password and also button with Text Register.
 The button is enabled when the validation is valid.

 **Home page**
-Home page is consist of List with segment
+Home Page is consist of 3 tabs
+First tab is home, is list of promo, package and available bike Secodn tab is order
-First segment is profile
+Third tab is profile
-Second segment is promotional Banner
-Third segment is Rental Packages (plan, price/day-week-month, terms) Fourth segment is List of Bikes (model, photo, range, availability)

 **Bike Detail page**
 Show Bike Detail and there will be button "I'm interested to Rent"